 Who was this child?
-Mt.
-Carmel Doe 51A has never been identified.
+MC Doe 51A has never been identified.

 We have just seen that many bodies were either incinerated or dismembered, making identification of the corpses questionable.
 But the identity of the players in Waco has always been shrouded in mystery.
 Just about the first action of any public agency called to handle a disaster scene—a hostage situation, a hotel fire, a cave-in, a structural collapse, etc., is to get a head-count of the people involved.
 Such a list should not have been too difficult for the FBI to come up with.
 The Branch Davidians who left Mt.
 Carmel during the siege should have been able to tell the FBI who was still inside.
 After all, according to the Texas Ranger Alan Byrnes, each of the Davidians who left during the siege was immediately "interviewed" by the HRT (see Veracity of Branch Davidian Statements).
 But the numbers and names of people inside the Mt.
 Carmel Center at the time of the raid and the fire shifted with the wind, inexplicably.

 Some of the "Branch Davidians" then, were not really Branch Davidians.
-The names of those government agents who were pretending to be Branch Davidians have never been released.
+A full list of informants has never been released.

 During the 1994 San Antonio trial of the Branch Davidians, Texas Ranger Capt.
 Alan Byrnes, who was in charge of the Mt.
 Carmel crime scene, was questioned by government prosecutor Ray Jahn about plans the Texas Rangers made to execute a search warrant of the Mt.
 Carmel Center early in March when it was thought the Davidians would leave their home:

-Texas Ranger Capt.
-Alan Byrnes: Well, of course, we tried to estimate how many people we thought were in the structure there and tried to make that on an estimate.
-The best we could get was about a hundred people, and we started making plans to process a hundred people when they came out … (Transcript, pg.
+Capt.
+Byrnes: Well, of course, we tried to estimate how many people we thought were in the structure there and tried to make that on an estimate.
+The best we could get was about a hundred people, and we started making plans to process a hundred people when they came out … (Transcript pgs.
 604 and 605).

 Byrnes was questioned by defense lawyer Doug Tinker about the number of people the Texas Rangers thought would be coming out (before the fire):

-Texas Ranger Capt.
-Alan Byrnes: There were several different make-ups that we were given possibilities.
+Capt.
+Byrnes: There were several different make-ups that we were given possibilities.
 One—one problem that we had was that there was some belief that our definition of adult was different from the definition of the people inside that were giving some of the information.
 So, I think at one time we thought it was going to be like 50/50 male/female and then 75/25 female and male.
 It was—it just varied.
 We had a rough count of about a hundred people in there, the best we could calculate.
-(Transcript, pg.
-637 and Transcript, pg.
-638)
+(Transcript pgs.
+637 and 638)

 Who Were the Spooks?